glowiak/batchbsd/README.txt

 ENTER,
 done!

-In v6 I tested curl, but IE engine is back!
+In v6 I tested curl (and wget), but IE engine is back!
+In v7 to execute commands type "su" and "root" to access root console (v7 isn't LTS version, because "su" is in alpha phase)